LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ## Why aren’t automatic offline messages triggering during “off shift” hours?

-#### Issue:

-Automatic Offline Messages are not triggering during “off shift” hours.

-#### Possible causes and solutions:
+### Cause

 1. The customer disabled automatic messages for a period of time, either in the past or currently.
 2. The agent manager set the LiveEngage account’s Off hours in the Shift status to the wrong time period.

+   {: .notice}
+   Off hours are set according to the timezone of the browser you’re in when you set Off hours – not according to the account’s timezone.

+### Solution

+1. Ensure that automatic messages are not disabled
-For more information about shift settings, see [configuring response times for messaging conversations](contact-center-management-messaging-operations-configuring-response-times.html)
+2. For more information about shift settings, see [configuring response times for messaging conversations](contact-center-management-messaging-operations-configuring-response-times.html)

    {: .notice}
    Off hours are set according to the timezone of the browser you’re in when you set Off hours – not according to the account’s timezone.